Accelerate Diagnostics (NASDAQ:AXDX) Stock Rating Lowered by BidaskClub

-Accelerate Diagnostics (NASDAQ:AXDX) was downgraded by investment analysts at BidaskClub from a “sell” rating to a “strong sell” rating in a research report issued on Monday, BidAskClub reports.
+Accelerate Diagnostics (NASDAQ:AXDX) was downgraded by analysts at BidaskClub from a “sell” rating to a “strong sell” rating in a research note issued on Sunday, BidAskClub reports.

-A number of other analysts have also issued reports on the stock.
-Craig Hallum upgraded shares of Accelerate Diagnostics from a “hold” rating to a “buy” rating and set a $20.00 price target on the stock in a research note on Friday, August 7th.
-Piper Sandler cut their target price on shares of Accelerate Diagnostics from $18.00 to $15.00 and set an “overweight” rating on the stock in a research note on Friday, November 6th.
-BTIG Research assumed coverage on shares of Accelerate Diagnostics in a research report on Wednesday, October 7th.
-They issued a “neutral” rating for the company.
-Finally, Zacks Investment Research upgraded shares of Accelerate Diagnostics from a “sell” rating to a “hold” rating in a research note on Tuesday, November 10th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and three have assigned a buy rating to the company’s stock.
-Accelerate Diagnostics currently has an average rating of “Hold” and a consensus price target of $15.67.
+Other research analysts have also recently issued research reports about the stock.
+Piper Sandler decreased their price objective on shares of Accelerate Diagnostics from $18.00 to $15.00 and set an “overweight” rating for the company in a report on Friday, November 6th.
+Craig Hallum upgraded shares of Accelerate Diagnostics from a “hold” rating to a “buy” rating and set a $20.00 price objective for the company in a report on Friday, August 7th.
+Zacks Investment Research upgraded shares of Accelerate Diagnostics from a “sell” rating to a “hold” rating in a report on Tuesday, November 10th.
+Finally, BTIG Research began coverage on shares of Accelerate Diagnostics in a report on Wednesday, October 7th.
+They set a “neutral” rating for the company.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the stock.
+The company has an average rating of “Hold” and an average target price of $15.67.

-In other Accelerate Diagnostics news, CFO Steven Reichling sold 39,329 shares of the business’s stock in a transaction that occurred on Monday, November 9th.
-The shares were sold at an average price of $9.50, for a total transaction of $373,625.50.
-Following the completion of the transaction, the chief financial officer now owns 52,629 shares in the company, valued at approximately $499,975.50.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-44.40% of the stock is owned by company insiders.
+In other news, CFO Steven Reichling sold 39,329 shares of the company’s stock in a transaction that occurred on Monday, November 9th.
+The shares were sold at an average price of $9.50, for a total value of $373,625.50.
+Following the completion of the transaction, the chief financial officer now owns 52,629 shares in the company, valued at $499,975.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+44.40% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Wexford Capital LP acquired a new stake in shares of Accelerate Diagnostics during the 2nd quarter worth about $30,000.
-Great West Life Assurance Co.
-Can raised its holdings in Accelerate Diagnostics by 2,008.4% during the third quarter.
-Great West Life Assurance Co.
-Can now owns 41,810 shares of the medical research company’s stock worth $46,000 after purchasing an additional 39,827 shares in the last quarter.
-Advisor Group Holdings Inc. purchased a new position in shares of Accelerate Diagnostics in the 1st quarter valued at $76,000.
-M&T Bank Corp raised its stake in Accelerate Diagnostics by 28.4% during the 3rd quarter.
-M&T Bank Corp now owns 13,365 shares of the medical research company’s stock worth $142,000 after acquiring an additional 2,959 shares in the last quarter.
-Finally, Virtu Financial LLC purchased a new stake in Accelerate Diagnostics in the second quarter valued at $159,000.
-51.54% of the stock is owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in AXDX.
+Marshall Wace LLP acquired a new position in shares of Accelerate Diagnostics in the first quarter valued at approximately $318,000.
+FMR LLC boosted its holdings in shares of Accelerate Diagnostics by 16.1% in the first quarter.
+FMR LLC now owns 857,069 shares of the medical research company’s stock valued at $18,016,000 after buying an additional 118,620 shares during the period.
+State Street Corp boosted its holdings in Accelerate Diagnostics by 3.7% during the first quarter.
+State Street Corp now owns 621,685 shares of the medical research company’s stock worth $5,179,000 after purchasing an additional 22,462 shares during the last quarter.
+SG Americas Securities LLC acquired a new position in Accelerate Diagnostics during the second quarter worth $256,000.
+Finally, Swiss National Bank boosted its holdings in Accelerate Diagnostics by 17.7% during the second quarter.
+Swiss National Bank now owns 68,600 shares of the medical research company’s stock worth $1,040,000 after purchasing an additional 10,300 shares during the last quarter.
+Institutional investors own 51.54% of the company’s stock.

 Accelerate Diagnostics Company Profile